 Catherine comes home late and drunk.
 She says she unexpectedly ran into Carlos.
 They went for drinks.
 During the course of the evening she realized that she still loves him.
 After she goes to bed I quietly pack a bag and leave.

 I have just returned from Geneva and I have Swiss chocolates for my co-workers.
 I go to the office on Sunday to distribute the chocolates.
 The Executive Director’s door is closed.
 I decide to open the door and leave a chocolate on her desk but when I open the door I startle her.
 She rises awkwardly from the floor.

 Lee’s Palace is dimly lit by multi-coloured orbs that hang from the ceiling.
 He walks across the floor to speak to me.
 “My name is Greg.
 Are you here for the break dance competition?”

-In his younger years he finds solace watching old men play lawn bowling on the immaculate green.
+In his younger years he found solace watching old men play lawn bowling on the immaculate green, the orbs arranging themselves in random patterns.
 Now an old man himself he finds pain and confusion at every turn.

 It’s new years eve.
 Margaret is dancing with a man she met here this evening.
 Julie is watching me watching the dancers.
 Julie gets me up dancing to a slow song.
 After a minute she says “things don’t always work out the way you want them to.”

 Julie wants me to go to Africa with her.
 I’m game until she tells me her motivation is to get a new perspective on her life.
 I tell her to go to Sarnia to sort her life out and then I’ll be ready to go with her to Africa.
 Julie goes to Africa alone and ends up living in Zimbabwe for a number of years.

 They won’t look at each other.
 They won’t speak to each other.
 They scowl as the Swing Shift Big Band plays “Ain’t That a Kick in the Head.”
 I find them as jarring and incongruous as the siren passing outside.